Skip to Main Content

 What the Recognition Record Tells You

-The restaurant holds a Michelin Plate for 2024 and 2025, a designation that signals consistent quality without the full star apparatus.
-On the Opinionated About Dining Classical Europe list, it ranked 162nd in 2024, having been Highly Recommended in 2023.
+The restaurant is a Michelin Plate-recognized address for 2024 and 2025, with a 4.6 Google rating across 485 reviews and a price of about $85 per person.
 Those two systems measure different things.
-OAD rankings lean heavily on diner surveys weighted toward experienced eaters, which means a position in the top 200 Classical European restaurants reflects accumulated opinion from a self-selecting group of frequent diners rather than a single critic's visit.
 A ranking at that level alongside a Michelin Plate rather than stars places the osteria in a mid-premium tier: serious, consistent, but operating without the full luxury overhead of the three-star addresses in the region.

 The Kitchen Under Salvatore Garofalo

-The Michelin descriptor for this phase of the restaurant refers to a new young couple at the helm and a classic-contemporary menu, which positions the current iteration as a deliberate continuation rather than a break.
+Chef Salvatore Garofalo runs a classic-contemporary menu that continues the restaurant's Lombard tradition.
 In northern Italian dining, that distinction carries weight.
 The osteria's history in Lombardy is documented enough that simply maintaining it is a statement of intent.
 Chef Salvatore Garofalo operates within that inheritance, running a menu that acknowledges classical Lombard technique while allowing contemporary presentation to coexist.
 The split between Italian and Italian Contemporary in the cuisine classification is not a contradiction but a description of how the menu actually moves, season to season, between the recognisable and the restated.

 For readers familiar with the Italian contemporary registers at Armani/Ristorante in Milan or Nello in San Casciano in Val di Pesa, the framing here is regional rather than fashion-driven.
 The canal setting and village scale impose a different logic than an urban contemporary Italian address.